 - Hold a video conference to keep everyone engaged.

-- Screenshare the sprint board to keep it front and center for everyone.
+- Screenshare the Kanban board to keep it front and center for everyone.

 - Make sure each person reports on the specific story or task they’re working on using the number or title.

 - Be vigilant in protecting the timebox of 15 minutes.

 - Remind and encourage the team to use messaging tools throughout the day, such as Slack, Skype, Microsoft Teams and others.